oakintel/A-F-1/README.md

 # Algebraic Organizer
-This is a program that arranges simple algebraic requests then presents a sorted look at the problem and provides a solution.
+This is a program that arranges algebraic requests, presents a sorted look at the problem, and then provides a solution.

 300 Hours of Python